Mountain Meadows Massacre and Mormon theology: Utah Territory's political structure during massacre

-Prior Mid-West persecution against Mormons and their calls for vengeance
+Prior Midwest persecution against Mormons and their calls for vengeance

 At the time of the massacre, Mormons had an acute memory of recent persecutions against them, particularly the death of their prophets, and had been taught that God would soon exact vengeance.
 The persecutions began in the 1830s, when the state of Missouri officially opposed their presence in the state, engaged with them in the Mormon War, and expelled them in 1838 with an Extermination Order.
 During the Mormon War, prominent Mormon apostle David W. Patten died of wounds suffered after leading Mormon insurgents in an attack against the Missouri Militia at Crooked Creek, and a group of Mormons were massacred at Haun's Mill.
 After the Mormons established a new home in Nauvoo, Illinois, in 1839, they were again forced to leave behind homes and land in Illinois after conflicts with locals culminated in the 1844 death of Joseph Smith and his brother, Patriarch Hyrum Smith by a mob of Illinois militia.
 Brigham Young led the majority of Mormons westward in 1846 to avoid civil war.

 In Utah, just months before the Mountain Meadows Massacre, Mormons received word that yet another "prophet" had been killed: in April 1857, apostle Parley P. Pratt was shot in Arkansas by Hector McLean, the estranged husband of one of Pratt's plural wives, Eleanor McLean Pratt.
 Mormon leaders immediately proclaimed Pratt as another martyr, and compared his death with that of Joseph Smith.
 Many Mormons held the people of Arkansas responsible.

 In 1857, Mormon leaders taught that the Second Coming of Jesus was imminent, and that God would soon exact punishment against the United States for persecuting Mormons and martyring "the prophets" Joseph Smith, Hyrum Smith, David W. Patten, and Parley P. Pratt.
 In their Endowment ceremony, faithful early Latter-day Saints took an Oath of vengeance against the murderers of the prophets.
 As a result of this oath, several Mormon apostles and other leaders considered it their religious duty to kill the prophets' murderers if they ever came across them.